 - How to take advantage of lazy competitors coasting through the post-holiday dead zone (Christmas to New Year’s Day) with easy-to-implement tips.

 The Holiday Programming Guide eBook is an invaluable resource for every broadcaster.
-It’s specially designed for programmers and personalities to make smart strategic and tactical decisions that will resonate with listeners and produce the best possible results for the fall and holiday rating periods and beyond.
+It’s specially designed for programmers and personalities to make smart strategic and tactical decisions that resonate with listeners and produce the best possible results for the fall and holiday rating periods and beyond.